DavidFracs/MLlib/README.md

 MLlib
 =====

 This is a java library contains machine learning algorithms, structures and evaluation methods.
-I am implementing these codes for getting deep insight about these algorithms, as well as the whole machine learning worlds.
+I am implementing these codes for getting deep insight about these algorithms, as well as the whole machine learning world.

 Sorry for that I can not provide any guarantee on the correctness and completeness of these codes.